thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 This is what is meant by _implicitly passed through_.
 Each child `Async` is working off of the same `CancellationToken`, so once cancellation is requested (i.e. ABORT!), all the Asyncs stop working and exit.

 Notice that the cancel method is calling `Async.CancelDefaultToken`.
-As you may have surmised, being the default and all, that's what's passed into your Async when it's started.
-There's nothing special about this token, and we could've passed in our own, as long as we _remember to cancel on that same token_.
+We didn't explicitly pass a `CancellationToken`, but we did observe cancellation.
+As you may have surmised, there's a default `CancellationToken` that's passed into your Async when it's started.
+This token is unique in that it's shared by default by all `Async` workflows, but other than that there's nothing special about it.
+We could've passed in our own, as long as we _remember to trigger cancellation via that same_ `CancellationTokenSource`.
+(Keep in mind the name CancelDefault**Token** is slightly misleading; we're technically requesting cancellation on the `CancellationTokenSource` that backs that `CancellationToken`.)

 ### Custom CancellationToken